Collaborative Design

 I had an enjoyable time creating vintage themes by creating colorful backdrops with a mostly transparent texture over them.
 I then placed greyscale images of athletes and a hearing aid over them to complement the vintage aesthetic.

-Shapes Album cover
+Shapes Album Cover

 For this project, I created an vintage album cover done for the band, Glenn Miller Orchestra.
 The song was tuxedo junction and I chose a color pallet that gave the mood of a fancy dinner party.
 I only use geometric shapes for this to prove what I could do with constraints.
 This was at a time when I was learning the basic principles of graphic design, learning about things like scale, depth, unity, balance, emphasis and so on.
 The first drafts were too symmetrical, so I had to revise that with different placement.